manirajchahal/AWS-SAA-Labs/iam-s3-lab/README.md

 ## 🔐 Objective

-- Create a private S3 bucket with test data
+- Create a private S3 bucket with test data from IAM user admin-user
 - Create an IAM user with read-only access
 - Validate:
   - ✅ User can view files